 The Solar Spark solar power education website

-We're all taught at school that plastic is an insulator, but certain polymers do conduct electricity.
+We're all taught at school that plastic is an insulator, but some carbon-based small molecules and polymers do conduct electricity.
 Unlike silicon-based electronics, organic electronics are relatively low performance but cheap and flexible.
-And when they conduct, they sometimes give off light, used in displays, or convert light to current used in photovoltaics.
+And when they conduct, they can light up, click here for my article on lighting based on organic light emitting diodes (OLEDs), be used in displays, or convert light to current in photovoltaics.

 What devices are there?